Drag Shows, Books and Films: India's Queer Community Comes Together for First Rainbow Lit Fest

 "With Fire, I realised how deeply prejudiced and hypocritical we are as a society.
 We are not giving space to each other to love, to be themselves.
 We are fighting each day for ourselves.
 I have been actively supporting the LGBTQ community at every possible forum," Das said during her panel which took place on Day 2.

 Through the innumerable sessions, members from the queer community, artists, authors, filmmakers, policy experts and activists took to the stage to explore the various aspects of the queer experience including its representation in pop culture and art.
-Amid a discussion on the impact of queerness in Urdu erotica and shayari, journalist a radio presenter Pervaiz Alam said that "99% of Urdu Shayari is not gender specific".
+Amid a discussion on the impact of queerness in Urdu erotica and shayari, journalist and radio presenter Pervaiz Alam said that "99% of Urdu Shayari is not gender-specific".

 The idea of polygamy as a way of life among the queer community was also discussed, as well as the various levels of discrimination a member of the LGBTQ community faces at superficial or insidious levels.
 The panels paved the way for discussions on "othering" and the use of language in laws, mythology, literature and other avenues to restrict gender to binaries of him and her.
 Speaking to Devdutt Pattanaik on ‘The strange relationship between law and literature’, celebrated Section 377 lawyer Maneka Guruswamy said, "If you cannot find yourself represented in the language of the masses, you will never be able to change people's thinking".